nasa/fprime/docs/UsersGuide/cmake/Targets.md

 ## Built-In Targets

-The CMake system suppllies several targets that are useful for all projects and thus are included as part of the CMake system.
+The CMake system supplies several targets that are useful for all projects and thus are included as part of the CMake system.
 These targets are described in more detain below.

 ### `<MODULE>_coverage` Targtes